Reduce screen time and regain focus

 Now, that idle time has been replaced by constant stimulation, mostly from screens and TV.

-So don’t be afraid to slow down, daydream, and sit with your thoughts.
 You will be surprised how this downtime helps you be more productive and more motivated when you need to get things done.

 Final thoughts

 It might surprise you how much reducing your screen time can improve your life.
+All of a sudden, you have enough time to take care of yourself, rest, and spend time with kids and friends.

 It seems like a small change—almost too simple to matter.
 But the benefits run deep.